Se habla español

 P225/60R16 95S and LT235/75R15 96H.

-The wheel diameter is indicated by a two-digit number within these sequences, reflecting the size in inches.
+Within these sequences, the wheel diameter is indicated by a two-digit number reflecting the size in inches.
 This figure shows the distance between the wheel from one bead seat to the other—the points where the tire is meant to fit tightly onto the wheel.

 Load Index